dotnet/apireviews/2017/07-17-Span across CoreFx/README.md

       don't want to call the existing array one, because perf tanks.
 We'll call `Sample` as that's the true primitive and doesn't allocate.
 * Primitive parse
-    - We'll use `ReadOnlySpan<chan>` as a slicable string, always in UTF16
+    - We'll use `ReadOnlySpan<char>` as a slicable string, always in UTF16
     - We'll use `TryFormat` as span-based `ToString`
-    - For cases where `ParseExcat` exists, we should offer `Span` based versions too
+    - For cases where `ParseExact` exists, we should offer `Span` based versions too
     - `TryFormat`: we should rename `chars` to `destination`
         ```C#